bonsai-rx/docfx-tools/README.md

 # docfx-tools

 A repository of docfx tools for Bonsai package documentation:
 - Workflow Container Template patching the modern template to provide stylesheets and scripts for rendering custom workflow containers with copy functionality.
-- API Template that revamps the API page to enhance user-friendliness.
 - IncludeWorkflow Operator Patch that adds support for Bonsai `IncludeWorkflow` Operators
 - Powershell Scripts that automate several content generation steps for package documentation websites.